2019 MIT Acceptance Rate: Class of 2023

 - Submit two letters of recommendation from your teachers

 Have you been admitted to MIT?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at MIT, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.

 Here are some interesting facts about the recently admitted class:

 - 54% are male, and 46% are female